Reports are used to retrieve data from a 1C:Enterprise infobase.

 - On the Conditional appearance tab, add a conditional appearance item.

-- On the Format tab, in the Font row, click the selection button and then, in the Select font dialog box, select the Bold check box.
+- In the conditional appearance item editor dialog box, on the Format tab, in the Font line, click the Select button and then, in the Select font dialog box, select the Bold check box.

-- On the Condition tab, add the following condition: Contractor Equal to "Animal Husbandry, LLC".
+- On the Condition tab, add the following condition: Counterparty Equal to "Electronics Store".

-- Click OK and ensure that the value in the Formatted fields column is <All fields> and the value in the Usage area column is <Always>.
+- Click OK and make sure that the value in the Formatted fields column is <All fields> and the value in the Usage area column is <Always>.